Emotional health assessment and treatment for UCSF employees

 - Suggestions for leaders to support their teams during political and civic unrest in the context of COVID-19 and other ongoing stressors

-- Special interventions: The Cope Program has been providing well-being town halls, workshops, and small group sessions since the beginning of the pandemic, and has delivered specific interventions to more than 50 individual departments across UCSF.
-In 2021, the program will shift to providing university-wide activities:
+- Special interventions: The Cope Program has provided well-being town halls, workshops, and small group sessions since the beginning of the pandemic, and has delivered specific interventions to more than 50 individual departments across UCSF.
+In 2021, the program provides limited town halls and resources for leaders to create their own well-being spaces for their employees: